fatalfeel/proton_sdk_source/README.md

 2.

-Take care of carriage return in source files
+Before download take care of carriage return in source files

 3.
 First run need to do.